 And Jesus cried out again with a loud voice, and yielded up His spirit.
 And behold, the veil of the temple was torn in two from top to bottom, and the earth shook; and the rocks were split, and the tombs were opened; and many bodies of the saints who had fallen asleep were raised; and coming out of the tombs after His resurrection they entered the holy city and appeared to many.
 Matthew 27:45, 50-53 (NASB)

 For those that were present on the day that Jesus died, there were at least four major signs that screamed loudly that Jesus was not any ordinary man.
 He was God.

-The first sign, was that an unusual darkness was discussed by secular historians.
+The first sign was an unusual darkness that was discussed by secular historians.
 Secular historians attempted to determine how this could have occurred.
-Today we know that there is no scientific explanation for what happened.
+Today, we know that there is no scientific explanation for what happened.
 The historians state the darkness occurred in the middle of the day.
 Since Passover had started, there was a full moon since Passover occurred at full moon.
 A solar eclipse was not possible since the sun would have been on the far side of the earth.
 Also, a solar eclipse cannot occur during a full moon.
 What happened was a miracle with no scientific explanation.

 The next sign was the occurrence of an earthquake.
 No ordinary person can cause an earthquake.

 The fourth sign is that many graves were opened after the resurrection.
 Then those in the now open tombs were resurrected and walked around the city.